mihaildono/padawan-project/youngling/introduction.md

   evaluate to a string/number

 ### Vocabulary
+* Char
+a single letter
+* String
+text, also combination of chars(letters)
+* Concatenate
+Means join
 * Declaration
 This is where you intially define a piece of code.
 * Implementation